international-dance/ID/STYLEGUIDE.md

 > * Rive

 ### Usage : :
-> - Should be used as a backgroud image (watermark) or as part of a marketing presentation title page.
+> - Should be used as a background image (watermark) or as part of a marketing presentation title page.
 > - Maintain color contrast accessibility standards for online media and documentation.

 ### Font : :